sinch/docs/docs/conversation/conversation-getting-started/conversation-instagram-setup.md

 >
 > If you already have a Facebook App you can skip this step.

-In order to set up the Instagram Messaging API, you should create a Facebook App, following this [guide](https://developers.facebook.com/docs/development/create-an-app/).
+To set up the Instagram Messaging API, you need a Facebook App.
+If you need to create one, follow this [guide](https://developers.facebook.com/docs/development/create-an-app/).

 ### Connect the Facebook Page to the Instagram Business Account